What will stop church growth?

 2. Lack of Purpose

-When there is no vision there is no purpose.
-If there is no life in the team, death of the organization is inevitable.
-If there is no purpose there is no strategy.
-The purpose of an organization can be lost simply because there is no driving conviction relating to a plan.
-So, without a vision and a purpose there really is no need to try and develop any kind of a plan for the future.
+When there is no vision, there is no purpose.
+If there is no life in the team, the death of the organization is inevitable.
+If there is no purpose, there is no strategy.
+The purpose of an organization can be lost because there is no driving conviction relating to a plan.
+So, without a vision and a purpose, there is no need to try and develop any plan for the future.

 3. Suppressed Strategy

-If there is no strategy, there is really no life in the church team.
-When “vision” becomes non-existent, purpose and strategy are suppressed.
-There is very little reason to expect anything to be accomplished due to the fact that there is no plan in place.
+If there is no strategy, there is no life in the church team.
+When “vision” becomes non-existent, purpose and plan are suppressed.
+There is very little reason to expect anything to be accomplished because there is no plan in place.
 Strategies are like the playbook of a professional sports team.
 The playbook points the way.
 It explains what is the desired outcome.
 When plans are non-existent or suppressed, the life of the organization dies.
 Life for any team, especially churches and congregations, calls for movement.
-Movement calls for strategies to be in place.
-Without a strategic plan stagnation and death are a certainty.
-The best strategy plans for any New Testament congregation can be found in the New Testament book of Acts and the teachings of Jesus within the Gospels.
+The movement calls for strategies to be in place.
+Without a strategic plan stagnation and death is a certainty.
+The best strategy plans for any New Testament congregation is found in the New Testament book of Acts and the teachings of Jesus within the Gospels.

 In a Nutshell:

-The 3 reasons many congregations are suffering from deadly decline and face a bleak future is due to their
+The three reasons many congregations are suffering from deadly decline and face a bleak future is due to their

 - LOST VISION